-So, I wrote a 900 word Amazon review on a 200 word book.
-I’ll cross-post it here to provide more visibility than it might otherwise get as the 1,132nd five-star review of Brown Bear, Brown Bear, What Do You See? (hardcover edition).
+When Emma was seven months old, I wrote a 900-word review for a 200-word children's book.
+It was the 1,132nd five-star review of Brown Bear, Brown Bear, What Do You See? (hardcover edition).

 Who Watches the Watchers?

 This has been the book of choice for my seven month old daughter’s bed time.
 We heard that it’s better to read the same book over and over to young kids so that they become familiar with matching up the words and the sounds.

 I know it seems like a simple book, but there’s a lot more depth to be uncovered on repeated readings, as I’ve had the luxury of experiencing every night, and multiple times during the day, for the last three months.

 It opens with a simple question: “Brown Bear, Brown Bear, what do you see?”
 And if you were to judge this book by its cover, you might assume the bear to be the protagonist of the story.
 But as it unfolds, we are…